sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Screenshot showing the new project in the directory.](./media/ora2pg-new-project.png "New Project in the directory")

-4. Navigate to the project directory.
-    - Locate **config\ora2pg.conf**.
-    - Select the file to open it.
-If you are asked to select an application to open the file, select **Notepad**.
+4. Enter the project directory.
+Then, locate **config\ora2pg.conf**.
+Select the file to open it.
+If you are asked to select an application to open the file, select Notepad.
 We will need to collect multiple parameters of the local Oracle database to enter into the configuration file.
 These parameters are available by entering **lsnrctl status** into the command prompt.

     ![Screenshot showing database parameters.](./media/database-parameter.png "Database parameters")